aleksandre1303/fauxica-home-page/README.md

 ### What I learned
-I learned how to use the grid better, how to make responsive with Grid and I understood well what is the difference between grid and flexbox 🚀🚀✊
+I learned how to use the grid better and how to make transform animation 🚀 🚀

 ## Author